Frequently Asked Questions About MQSA

-Facilities may, but are not required to, make copies of the mammography films.
+When transferring original screen-film mammograms, facilities may, but are not required to, make copies of the mammography films.
 If these copies are requested by the patient or are mandated by State regulations, then the cost of making the copies can be charged to the patient.
 If the facility wishes to keep copies for its own benefit, the cost cannot be charged to the patient.

 Facilities must be able to produce, if requested by the patient, documentation (an itemized bill, for example) that the charges do not exceed the costs associated with this service.